Florian-Thake/TeaScript-Cpp-Library/README.md

 You can find the toml++ library here: https://github.com/marzer/tomlplusplus <br>
 You only need to set the include path in your project(s) / for compilation.
 Detection is then done automatically. <br>
 See include/teascript/TomlSupport.hpp for some more details.

+**Color and Format String Support** - for colorful output and the format string feature you need the libfmt library.<br>
+See Libfmt section above.

 # Building the demo app